 Rooms 44 /Architecture Vincent Van Duysen Architects /Interior Design Vincent Van Duysen Architects /The Original Mouche Van Hool

 A sublime celebration of history and Flemish culture, August is a modern-day sanctuary set within a former Augustinian monastery in the heart of Antwerp.
 These five heritage-listed structures—reshaped under the guidance of legendary Belgian architect and designer Vincent Van Duysen—have been designed and fashioned as a social hub for the city.
 Indeed, locals stepping behind the three walled-in gardens that shelter the hotel discover a welcoming place to have a coffee, a drink, or a meeting, while guests lose themselves in those quiet gardens and an indulgent intimate spa.
 The hotel’s restaurant concept—a modern brasserie that considers its location and history—has been developed by chef Nick Bril who heads The Jane, a two-Michelin star eatery nearby.
 At August, the past becomes a prologue with a nuns’ former private chapel serving as the main lounge and bar area, with a beautiful Adolf Loos-like light feature by Flos, and customized furniture done in collaboration with Molteni&Co.
 Here, beautiful, huge taupe and gray-beige sofas combine with club-like dark black and brown leather sofas to create a sophisticated world of repose.
-A spa, complete with an outdoor swimming pond and a guests’ library, rounds out the stunning picture.
+An appointment-only spa, complete with an outdoor swimming pond and a guests’ library, rounds out the stunning picture.

 ANR - Antwerp International Airport